nidzo732/NetWork/Documentation/source/Tutorial.rst

             sleep(0.5)
         print(handler1.result(), handler2.result(), handler3.result())

-This program gives the workgroup 3 tasks and checks if they're done every 0.5 seconds, when 'running' method returns ``False`` the tasks are done and their results are obtained with the result medod.
+This program gives the workgroup 3 tasks and checks if they're done every 0.5 seconds, when :py:meth:`running <NetWork.task.TaskHandler.running>` method returns ``False`` the tasks are done and their results are obtained with the :py:meth:`result <NetWork.task.TaskHandler.result>` medod.
 Because we have 3 computers the execution time should theoretically be up to 3 times shorter than running these on a single computer.
-This method of waiting is used just for demonstration, the proper way would be to use events but that is beyond the scope of this beginner tutorial.
+This method of waiting is used just for demonstration, the proper way would be to use :doc:`events <NetWork.event>` but that is beyond the scope of this beginner tutorial.

 What next
 ---------